yumimobi/YumiMediationSDK-Unity-wiki/English/GetStarted(en).md

 ## Update plugin

-Delete the Assets/YumiMediationSDK directory, then reimport the plugin as the 3.1 section discussed.
+Delete the Assets/YumiMediationSDK directory, then reimport the plugin as the `First import` section discussed.

-Delete the Assets/PlayServicesResolver directory, then reimport the plugin as the 3.1 section discussed.
+Delete the Assets/PlayServicesResolver directory, then reimport the plugin as the `First import` section discussed.

 YumiMediationSDK Unity plugin has moved bridge files - Assets/Plugins/Android/unity-plugin-library.jar and Assets/Plugins/iOS/* - to Assets/YumiMediationSDK/../ .
 So if you imported those files before, you need delete them to avoid compilation error.